🛡️ Consumer Protection Guide

 Insurance

-Ask the roofer for a certificate of insurance showing both general liability insurance and workers' compensation coverage.
-Call the insurance provider listed on the certificate to confirm the policy is active.
-If a roofer can't provide this, they are putting you at financial risk if an accident happens on your property.
+Ask for a certificate of insurance showing both general liability and workers' compensation coverage, and make sure the policy names match the company you're hiring.
+Call the insurance carrier listed on the certificate to confirm the policy is active.
+If a contractor hesitates or makes excuses, treat that as a serious red flag — an uninsured contractor can leave you liable for injuries or damage on your property.

 2